ElisR/DirichletFlowMatching/README.md

 For example, one of the downsides of autoregressive models is that inference takes an amount of time proportional to sequence length.
 Producing one word at a time is contrary to how we might perceive our own sentences as forming, _guided_ by intention, in our heads before being spoken, or how we would sketch the outline of a document before filling in the details.
 As a final motivator: the already-successful masked manguage modelling (MLM) objective (where ~15% of tokens are masked) looks like a one-step denoising process, so what happens if we go further?

+With a discrete diffusion model, we could feed our model many token sequences during training (for example amino acid sequences of viable proteins), and produce novel sequences at inference time, hopefully from the same distribution.

 Here, we will review [Dirichlet Flow Matching](https://arxiv.org/abs/2402.05841) (DFM) as a new approach to this problem.